XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ² **Please do not edit these buttons.
 They are fully automated.**
 ³ **This button only retrieves information when a prediction is created through this extension!**

-# Editing the example prediction
+# Setting up / editing the example prediction
 This is where a big part of the magic happens.
 This button can be copied as many times as you want so that can create unlimited presets for your predictions.

 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/LioranBoard_Receiver_h7ErAZNGmd.png)